-Flu season is upon us.
-The good news for people with a Flexible Savings Account (FSA) or Health Savings Account (HSA) is that the flu shot is a qualified medical expense.
-That means they can save money on the vaccine by using their account funds to pay for it.
+Flu season is upon us, which means you have two good reasons to visit your doctor or other vaccination provider to get your annual flu shot.
+One, it just might protect you from a miserable and potentially fatal case of the flu.
+Two, if you have a Flexible Spending Account (FSA) or Health Savings Account (HSA), your flu shot counts as a qualified medical expense.
+That means you can save money on the vaccine by using your account funds to pay for it.

-- Children younger than 5, especially those younger than 2 years old
+- Children younger than five, especially those younger than two years old

 - Adults 65 years of age and older

 - Residents of nursing homes and other long-term care facilities

 People with the following medical conditions also have a high risk of contracting the flu:

 - Neurological and neurodevelopmental conditions

 - Blood disorders